 "Everything in the world exists in order to end up as a book." - Stéphane Mallarmé

 It’s time for Vivian Kirkfield’s #50PreciousWords writing challenge inspired by the birthday of Theodore Geisel a.k.a.
 Dr. Seuss.
-Check out the guidelines and my entries below.
-Head over to Vivian's blog Picture Books Help Kids Soar to read more.
-Visit my entry from last year here.

 The challenge: "Write a story appropriate for kids ages 12 or under, using only 50 words…they can all be different words, or you can use some of them over and over…just as long as the total word count of the story is 50 or less."